lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 The `rake` should help you go through all these steps.
 Follow your guide!

+To launch only meal tests, use `rspec -t meal`

 Done?
 Good!
 Time to `commit` and `push`.

 ## 2 - We need a router!